stevento/genshin-team-tracker/README.md

 As a user, I want to ...
 - create and add multiple teams to a list of teams
 - add up to four characters a team (a character can be used on different teams)
-- know what elements are on a team
+- know what elements are on each team
-- know what elemental resonance(s) is/are on a team
+- know what elemental resonance(s) is/are on each teams